M-Files/Developer-Portal/Built-In/VBScript/Vault-Extension-Methods/index.md

 layout: page
 title: Vault Extension Methods
 includeInSearch: true
+excerpt: Vault Extension Methods are snippets of code that are only executed when explicitly called using the [ExecuteVaultExtensionMethod method](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultExtensionMethodOperations~ExecuteVaultExtensionMethod.html).
+Vault Extension Methods can either be written using [VBScript](#vbscript) or registered using the [Vault Application Framework's VaultExtensionMethodAttribute]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Attributes/Vault-Extension-Methods/).
 ---

-Vault Extension Methods are snippets of code that are only executed when explicitly called using the [ExecuteVaultExtensionMethod method](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultExtensionMethodOperations~ExecuteVaultExtensionMethod.html).
-Vault Extension Methods can either be written using [VBScript](#vbscript) or registered using the [Vault Application Framework's VaultExtensionMethodAttribute]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Attributes/Vault-Extension-Methods/).

 From M-Files 11.1.4310.124, Vault Extension Methods can also be executed through the [M-Files Web Service]({{ site.baseurl }}/APIs/REST-API/Vault-Extension-Methods/).
+{:.note}

 ## A Note on Security